Research on the visual impact of TBI

 The article calls for the NFL to adopt rapid sideline blood tests that detect brain injury proteins, offering an immediate way to identify concussions.

 TBI cases involve complex, often invisible injuries that go beyond standard clinical observation.
-An expert who also leads scientific research brings credibility and clarity—grounding their testimony in objective data, peer-reviewed publications, and current methodologies.
+An expert who also leads scientific research brings credibility and clarity, grounding their testimony in objective peer-reviewed publications and current methodologies.
 This level of authority can be the difference between an opinion and a defensible explanation.

-Jurors and judges need more than technical jargon—they need accessible, evidence-based insight.
-A research-backed expert like Dr. Rauchman translates the biology of brain injury into courtroom language, helping attorneys establish causation, explain lasting impairments, and reinforce damages with scientifically sound reasoning.
+Jurors and judges need accessible, evidence-based insight.
+An expert like Dr. Rauchman translates the biology of brain injury into courtroom language, helping attorneys establish causation, explain lasting impairments, and reinforce damages with scientifically sound reasoning.

 Schedule a consultation